 In 2016, while working as the Writer's Assistant for FX's Tyrant, she was hired by Legendary Entertainment to adapt for the screen Kelly Thompson’s The Girl Who Would Be King, a fierce young adult novel about dueling female superheroes.
-She also began writing for the continually expanding podcast company Parcast, researching for and writing upwards of 30 episodes in True Crime, Historical, and Fiction genres -- including a 3-part special on Jack the Ripper.
+She also began writing for the continually expanding podcast company Parcast, researching for and writing upwards of 30 episodes in True Crime, Historical, and Fiction genres, including a 3-part special on Jack the Ripper.

-Jessica is also a prolific poet and has performed her spoken word poetry for The New York Poetry Festival, open mics throughout New York City, and The Wolf's Den variety shows.
-She is currently working on a new television pilot.
+Jessica is also a prolific poet and her poem “The City” was published in One Day: The Redwood Writers 2024 Poetry Anthology.
+She has performed her spoken word poetry for The New York Poetry Festival, open mics throughout New York City, and The Wolf's Den variety shows in Los Angeles.
+She is currently developing a documentary short subject and working on her second novel.
+A California native, Jessica has also lived in New York City, and currently resides in the majestic city of Ashland, Oregon with her Chihuahua Sage.

 AWARDS & RECOGNITION